tsnellgrove/dark_castle3/doc/to_do.md

 		- could also run a pre-start check on container & creature to throw errors on illegal contents
 		- need to document (to self!) consistent approach to what is visible when Burt looks, examines, or inventories
 	- IDEA: vis_element_lst == list of visible elements == room.floor_lst + room.feature_lst
+- TBD: create Surface class!! (was 'Shelf')
+	- similar to container but prep is 'on'; no open() or lock() ; has max_obj attribute
+	- put initial shelf in Main Hall
+	- implement Control Panel as Shelf !! (may need to add control_panel after guard_goblin dies)
 - TBD: refactor Creature / attack()
 	- TBD: move to algorithmic key generation (gets rid of whole show_dict; big parts of give_dict)
 	- TBD: re-org attack and attack_burt to enable modes: validate, exe_std, exe_silent, exe_creature
 	- TBD: re-org to identify 'attacker' and 'winner'
 	- TBD: re-code attack / attack_burt response correctly based on in-line notes
 	- TBD: unify descript approach: how to make get_descript_str() [which has a default response] work with auto-gen descript keys [which depend on the possibility of failure]?
 Need a consistent solution
-	- TBD: create LiquidContainer class
-		- TBD: create new LiquidContainer class
-		- TBD: instantiate old_well in the main_hall which contains fresh water
-		- TBD: update drink() to allow / error for drinking from the old_well

 ##########################